nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-integration/call-external-app-from-nuxeo.md

 Leverage `nuxeo-stream` API or even directly Kafka API:

 - Leverage events or messages published by Nuxeo in Kafka
-- Deploy a Kafka Consumer/Producer
+- Deploy a Kafka Consumer/Producer:
-  - Only depend on Kafka API
+  - Only depends on Kafka API
  	- Read or write messages to communicate with Nuxeo

 <img src="https://app.lucidchart.com/publicSegments/view/a55374e0-b5b3-432b-927d-c5b80a341974/image.png" width="600px"/>

-##### Code sample for the Kafka integration
+##### Code Sample for the Kafka Integration

-You can check the `nuxeo-external-service-sample` [Github repository](https://github.com/nuxeo-sandbox/nuxeo-external-service-sample), which contains a sample code to manage communication between a Nuxeo Server and an external service using `nuxeo-stream` (Kafka).
+You can check the `nuxeo-external-service-sample` [GitHub repository](https://github.com/nuxeo-sandbox/nuxeo-external-service-sample), which contains a sample code to manage communication between a Nuxeo Server and an external service using `nuxeo-stream` (Kafka).

 <img src="https://github.com/nuxeo-sandbox/nuxeo-external-service-sample/raw/master/doc/principles.png" width="600px"/>

-## Event and CallBack system
+## Event and CallBack System

 Define a model for Async / Callback system